maragkakislab/Hackathon202305/README.md

 # Hackathon202305
 Our first hackathon!

+# When:
+Monday May 22 is the Neural Network workshop

+Tuesday May 23 is the Hackathon

+10am to when our food runs out.

 # The what:
-For each gene, we want to be able to predict its decay rate, i.e. half-life or equivalent measures,.
+For each gene, we want to be able to predict its decay rate, i.e. half-life or equivalent measures, using propoerties of genes.

 # Validation data:
 We have half-life measurements from the following sources: